Logic Pro: Logic Pro

 In November 2020, Logic Pro X was renamed "Logic Pro", coinciding with the release of macOS 11 Big Sur.

 In October 2021, Apple released Logic Pro 10.7 coinciding with the release of Apple's new M1 Pro and M1 Max chips for its latest MacBook Pro 2021 lineup.
 Logic Pro 10.7 supports audio production mixing in Dolby Atmos and surround sound format.
 This version also included two more demo projects.
 These were two versions of the original multitrack project of Lil Nas X's "Montero (Call Me by Your Name)", one version in stereo and another in Dolby Atmos.

 In May 2024, Apple announced and released Logic Pro 11, the first full-number update since 2013.
 With a heavy emphasis on machine-learning tools, this release introduced Session Players, which took the success of the previously introduced Drummer feature further with a virtual bassist and keyboardist.
 Also introduced were Stem Splitter and ChromaGlow, two new AI-powered plugins for mixing and mastering.
+Stem Splitter analyses an audio file into its component instrumental parts, e.g. voice, guitar, bass, drums.
+ChromaGlow emulates the warmth and timbre of analogue circuitry.